What's Green About a Greenhouse?

 temperature.
 It may be easy to relate it to sitting in a closed car in the

-summer, the temperature inside the car is stifling and hotter than the outside
+summer, the temperature inside the car is stifling and hotter than the

-they are sometimes called hothouses.
+is why they are sometimes called hothouses.

 A well constructed greenhouse helps with controlling some of growing

 conditions and these conditions can be manipulated to some extent.
-This is one
+This is

-of the ways that a greenhouse is better than outdoor gardening, there is
+one of the ways that a greenhouse is better than outdoor gardening, there is

 little you can do to your outside garden that will effect the growing